 The airline must offer you meals, refreshments, accommodation and transfers to accommodation if needed.
 You also have the right to free telephone calls, emails or, yes, faxes.

-If your flight is cancelled less than 14 days before the scheduled departure date you could be entitled to compensation.
+However in other circumstances that are the airline's fault and your flight is cancelled less than 14 days before the scheduled departure date you could be entitled to compensation.

 This amounts to €250 per person for flights of 1,500km or less, and €400 for flights between 1,500 and 3,500km.
 For all flights longer than 3,500km, it’s €600.